json-schema-org/understanding-json-schema/source/reference/combining.rst

 Combining schemas
 =================

-JSON Schema includes a few facilities for combining schemas together.
+JSON Schema includes a few keywords for combining schemas together.
-Note that this doesn't necessarily mean combining schemas from multiple files or JSON trees, though these facilities help to enable that and are described in `structuring`).
+Note that this doesn't necessarily mean combining schemas from multiple files or JSON trees, though these facilities help to enable that and are described in `structuring`.
 Combining schemas may be as simple as allowing a value to be validated against multiple criteria at the same time.